Bernie Sanders’ victory and what it means in the race against Trump

 Sanders has taken command of the race

-Sanders did not just win Nevada.
-Entrance polls show that he dominated.
+Mr Sanders did not just win Nevada.
+Entrance polls show he dominated.

 “Welcome to the revolution,” said Waleed Shahid, a spokesman for Justice Democrats, a progressive group.

-Sanders has now won the most votes in each of the first three states (Buttigieg appears to have edged him in delegates in the still-disputed Iowa results) and has more momentum than all his rivals and more money than everyone besides the two self-funding billionaires, Tom Steyer and Bloomberg.
+Mr Sanders has now won the most votes in each of the first three states (Mr Buttigieg appears to have edged him in delegates in the still-disputed Iowa results) and has more momentum than all his rivals and more money than everyone besides the two self-funding billionaires, Tom Steyer and Mr Bloomberg.

 - Want to know more about each Democrat in the race?
 Read this